 Overview

-The chapter is divied into deterministic (D1 to D4) and stochastic (S1 to S3) scenarios.
+The chapter is divided into deterministic (D1 to D4) and stochastic (S1 to S3) scenarios.
 Realistic cases are presented in the Use-Cases chapter.

 D1.
 Simplified Supply Chain Examples